 Certification:

-department to confirm my eligibility to rece PSPC as part of the validation process, an derstand that any information I submit in order for the ive a contract may be shared and used by AAFC and /or d the results of verification may be publicly disseminated. or missing information could result in the cancellation of bility/suspension.
+PSPC as part o Moreover, I am onfirm my eligibility to receive a confirm to the reserving the reserving to the reserving that any information I submit in order for the tract may be shared and used by AAFC and /or ults of verification may be publicly disseminated. g information could result in the cancellation of pension.

 Name

-Signature Date
+Signatur e Date